rvbug/game-of-life/README.md

-# game-of-life
+# Game of Kife
 To implement game of life in rust

-# Plan of action
+# Verison 1.0 (In Progress)
-1st version will have just the client
+Runs on the client machine

+# Version 2.0 (To Do)
-2nd version will have tcp server running and multiple client connect to play it
+2nd version will have tcp server running and multiple clients connect